-You will build your own Lightning node at home to go beyond theoretical understanding which will foster your deep and thorough understanding of blockchain technology and crypto-assets.
+You will learn how to build your own Lightning node at home, which will help you to go beyond theoretical knowledge and foster your understanding of blockchain technology and crypto-assets.

 Students will also design their own theoretical blockchain solution, which requires them to programme relevant basics of blockchains and critically reflect on their design.
 Their extensive knowledge about different use-cases and the design thereof is not limited to theory, the implementation of it will let the content of their studies resonate more deeply with them.